crazytruth/incendiary/docs/source/incendiary/configs.rst

 :code:`INCENDIARY_XRAY_DEFAULT_SAMPLING_FIXED_TARGET`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The default sampling fixed target for local sampling rules.
+The default sampling fixed target time period in seconds for local sampling rules.
 This value means that the first request during this period is sampled.
-For example, if the value is set to 1 hour.
-The first request in a 1 hour time period is always sampled.
+For example, if the value is set to 5 minutes(60 * 5).
+The first request in a 5 minute time period is always sampled.

 :code:`INCENDIARY_XRAY_DEFAULT_SAMPLING_RATE`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the default sampling rate for local sampling rules.
-This value means that a certain percentage of all requests are sampled.
+This value represents the percentage of all requests to be sampled.
 For example, a value of :code:`0.01` means that 1% of all requests are sampled.